Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 **Rules:**

 1. If version is known, all `ext_hash`es must be hashes of empty strings, AbstractEntries are not allowed in pointers.
-2. Results indices must correspond to pointers.
-3. Results must contain at least one item.
+2. Results must contain at least one item.
-4. Results must of type `Output|Retirement|UnknownEntry`.
+3. Results must of type `Output|Retirement|UnknownEntry`.
-5. Every result must be present and valid.
+4. Every result must be present and valid.
 6. Every entry in `references` must be present and be of type `Data`.
 7. mintime must be either zero or a timestamp higher than the timestamp of the block that includes the transaction.
 8. maxtime must be either zero or a timestamp lower than the timestamp of the block that includes the transaction.